 For students from Wisconsin, Maryland, Georgia, Oregon, or Arizona, state laws apply.
-For students enrolled through the cpacredits.com program, no refund is allowed after the first two weeks.

 Students who withdraw from a course prior to submitting the first assignment, or who are administratively withdrawn for non-submission of assignments, will be charged an administrative fee of \$99.